top of page

 THE GUT

 Ever heard the term "leaky gut"?
 A layman's term for intestinal permeability?
-I talk about this condition often in clinic with my clients.
+As a gut-focused nutritionist, I talk about this condition often in clinic with my clients.

 Cells lining our intestines have tight junctions.
 This keeps stuff that needs to be absorbed and excreted from the body to be contained and processed.
 This is when your gut is functioning optimally.
 When the gut becomes leaky food particles and toxins including LPS spill into the blood stream causing inflammation and disease.
 We want to the gut lining to be strong and intact so we can digest our foods optimally and absorb the nutrients from them.